PHP header() Function Example | header() Method Tutorial

 See the following example.

 We can prevent page caching by using the header() function.

 <?php // PHP program to describes header function header("Expires: Sun, 19 February 1994 06:02:34 GMT"); header("Cache-Control: no-cache"); header("Pragma: no-cache");

 #Save PDF File

-If we want a functionality in which let the user be prompted to save a generated PDF file.
+If we want functionality in which lets user be prompted to save a generated PDF file.
 Then the Content-Disposition header is used to supply the recommended filename and force the browser to display the save dialog box.

 See the following code.

 <?php header("Content-type:application/pdf"); // It will be called downloaded.pdf header("Content-Disposition:attachment;filename='app.pdf'"); // The PDF source is in original.pdf readfile("data.pdf");

 - If we want to change the page location.